danielsaidi/Vandelay/README.md

-## UI helpers

-To make exporting and importing data with Vandelay easier, you can use the alert classes that come with the library.

-The `DataExportAlert` and `StringExportAlert` classes can be used when you should display a list of exporter options to the user.
-The classes require a dataSource that provide the selected exporter with data.

-The `DataImportAlert` and `StringImportAlert` classes can be used when you should display a list of importer options to the user.
-The classes require a delegate that handles the imported data.

 ## Example Project

-Vandelay comes with an example project that lets you export and import strings and data.
-You can import and export todo list items as string data, and photos as NSData.
+Vandelay comes with an example project that lets you export and import todo lists (strings) and photo albums (data).

-To run the example project, just clone the repo and run `pod install` from the Example directory.
-You can then open the example app (use the generated workspace) and run the app.
+To run the example app, clone this repo and run `pod install` from the Example directory.
+You can then open up the project (use the generated workspace) and run the app.